 - VII.
-The Department of Home Affairs administers all aspects of the scheme. - VIII.
+The Australian Border Force administers all aspects of the scheme.

+- VIII.
 Tariff quotas are allocated to importers on the basis of historical trade performance involving quota usage.
 The allocations of the cheese and curd quota are made to importers in July each year based on the actual usage of quota to import cheese and curd in the 23 months ending 31 May of that same year.
-New importers are able to acquire tariff quota allocation on transfer from an existing holder of tariff quota. - IX.
+New importers are able to acquire tariff quota allocation on transfer from an existing holder of tariff quota.

+- IX.
 Not applicable.

+- X. Not applicable.

+- XI.
+No.

+- 7. Not applicable.